learnpoint/learnpoint-site/README.md

 1. [Install Deno](https://deno.land/manual@v1.34.3/getting_started/installation) `v1.34.3` or later.

-2. [Create a fork](https://github.com/learnpoint/learnpoint-site/fork) to your personal GitHub account.
+2. [Create a fork](https://github.com/learnpoint/learnpoint-site/fork).
+Make sure to create the fork in your personal GitHub account, not in the Learnpoint organisation.

 3. On GitHub, navigate to the new fork you just created, and create a new branch named `dev`.